jeeneo/dejpeg/README.md

 3. transparency isnt supported and will be flattened (fix planned)

 ## note:
-DeJPEG is not affiliated or related to Topaz's `DEJPEG` or any other program/project
+De*JPEG* is not affiliated or related to Topaz's `DEJPEG` or any other program/project

 ## credits:
 [@adrianerrea](https://github.com/adrianerrea/fromPytorchtoMobile) for information on how to create and convert a mobile PyTorch app